omaralbeik/Stores/README.md

 1. From the **File** menu, select **Add Packages...**
 2. Enter "https://github.com/omaralbeik/Stores" into the package repository URL text field
 3. Depending on what you want to use Stores for, add the following target(s) to your app:
-    - `Stores`: the entire library with all stores
+    - `Stores`: the entire library with all stores.
     - `UserDefaultsStore`: use User Defaults to persist data.
     - `FileSystemStore`: persist data by saving it to the file system.
     - `CoreDataStore`: use a Core Data database to persist data.